IBM-Cloud/terraform-provider-ibm/website/docs/d/mqcloud_truststore_certificate.html.markdown

 Provides a read-only data source to retrieve information about a mqcloud_truststore_certificate.
 You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

+> **Note:** The MQ on Cloud Terraform provider access is restricted to users of the reserved deployment plan.

 ## Example Usage

 ```hcl